 There are two international airports nearby.
 You can fly to Izmir’s Adnan Menderes International Airport, which is the closest to us.
-From there it’s a straightforward drive of about an hour down the O-31 highway towards Aydın.
-This is a toll road, but if you’re renting a car from the airport the rental company will sort you out with a pre-paid device that will allow you to drive through the toll booths with no problems.
-Click through on the map’s full-screen link (top right corner) for a larger version and the directions, which show the route as 79km.
+From there it’s about an hour down the O-31 highway towards Aydın.
+This is a toll road, but if you’re renting a car from the airport the rental company will sort you out with a pre-paid device that gets you through the toll booths.
+Click through on the map’s full-screen link (top right corner) for a larger version and driving directions.

 The alternative airport is Bodrum-Milas International.
 For anyone coming from the UK, you may find it easier to get flights to Bodrum, as it’s such a popular place with British tourists.
-This airport is further away (127 km) but gives you a scenic drive coming past Lake Bafa.
+This airport is further away (about an hour and half’s drive) but gives you a scenic route coming past Lake Bafa.

 If you’d rather not rent a car, let us know and we can help you arrange an airport transfer taxi service.